Taylor Swift: 2023–present: The Eras Tour, The Tortured Poets Department, and The Life of a Showgirl

 In March 2023, Swift embarked on the Eras Tour, which she conceived as a tribute to her entire discography.
 The tour spanned five continents through December 2024.
 It exerted a global cultural, economic, and political impact and culminated in an unprecedented height of popularity for Swift, resulting in a phenomenon that the media dubbed "Swiftmania".
-The Eras Tour became the first tour to gross $1 billion in revenue and the highest-grossing tour in history, with $2 billion in total revenue.
-Its concert film grossed $250 million to become the highest-grossing of its kind, and its photobook sold nearly a million copies in its first week in the US.
-The tour inspired Swift's eleventh and twelfth studio albums, The Tortured Poets Department (2024) and The Life of a Showgirl (2025).
+The Eras Tour became the first tour to gross $1 billion and the highest-grossing tour in history, with $2 billion in revenue.
+Its 2023 concert film became the highest-grossing of its kind with $250 million, and its 2024 photobook sold nearly one million copies in its first week in the US, followed by a 2025 documentary miniseries on Disney+.
+The events that happened during the tour inspired Swift's eleventh and twelfth albums, The Tortured Poets Department (2024) and The Life of a Showgirl (2025).

-During the run of the Eras Tour, there were controversies surrounding Ticketmaster's monopoly that led to political scrutiny in the US, venue mismanagement that led to a death in Brazil, and Singapore's exclusivity deal that led to political tension in Southeast Asia.
+During the run of the Eras Tour, there were controversies surrounding Ticketmaster's monopoly that led to political scrutiny in the US, venue mismanagement that led to a concertgoer's death in Brazil, and Singapore's exclusivity deal that led to political tension in Southeast Asia.
 In January 2024, AI-generated pornographic images portraying Swift were posted to Twitter and spread to other social media platforms, spurring criticism and demands for legal reform.
 In July 2024, three children were killed in a stabbing attack at a Swift-themed workshop in Southport, England, leading to civil unrest in the UK.
 The following month, the Vienna concerts were canceled following the arrest of suspects who planned a terrorist attack.
+Swift began dating the football player Travis Kelce in August 2023, with the media dubbing them a "supercouple".
+They became engaged in August 2025 and married on July 3, 2026, in a highly publicized private ceremony at Madison Square Garden in New York City.